jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 But the sun deviates northward in both rising and setting as we approach the June solstice.
 And it deviates southward as we approach the December solstice.
 At each solstice you'll get at least 25° of deviation, depending on your latitude.
-Inside the polar circles, the sun won't actually rise or set at all, it'll only circle around you just above or just below the horizon.
+Inside the polar circles, the sun won't actually rise or set at all, it'll only circle around you just above or below the horizon.
 {:.indent}

 ### Lie #2: The sun is directly south at noon.